acerbilab/bads/README.md

 For more usage examples, see [**bads_examples.m**](https://github.com/lacerbi/bads/blob/master/bads_examples.m).
 You can also type `help bads` to display the documentation.

-If you have questions, check out the [BADS wiki](https://github.com/lacerbi/bads/wiki), which contains a FAQ.
+If you have more questions, check out the FAQ on the [BADS wiki](https://github.com/lacerbi/bads/wiki).

 ## How does it work